 I believe we shouldn’t worship God half-heartedly.
 It devastates me whenever I see someone or even notice myself slipping into that mindset.
 Of course, I’m eternally grateful that He has given us the freedom of choice and, by not making us robots, allowed us to decide how much effort to dedicate to His praise.
 The authenticity, when present, is undeniable.
 I pray this genuineness penetrates your worship today.
 This worship group’s boldness is inspiring, and I know you will recognize it in their powerful rendition of this melody.

 “This Is Our God” (feat.
 Shane & Shane)

 The Worship Initiative offers an incredible rendition of this catchy melody while highlighting its truthful lyrics.
 The depiction of the wilderness is accurate and heart-wrenching, as I know how often personal struggles can lead to such a feeling of isolation.
 Although circumstances can be rough, pushing ourselves into corners of darkness can also be easy.

-I encourage finding a positive community because being around others can work wonders.
-God didn’t place this many people on the earth for no reason; I can assure you that.
-Everything He does is beautifully designed for a reason.
-There’ll be a day when you’re strong enough to look back and see how He moved through unsteady times.
-It may seem impossible now, but “He bore the cross, beat the grave,” and He is capable of miracles beyond our most untamed dreams.
-“This is our God, this is who He is.”
+I encourage anyone reading this to find community because being around others can work wonders.
+God didn’t place this many people on Earth for no reason, and I assure you that.
+Everything He does is beautifully designed and for a reason.
+There will be a day when you’re strong enough to look back and see how He moved you through unsteady times.
+It may seem impossible now, but “He bore the cross, beat the grave,” and He’s capable of miracles beyond our most untamed dreams.
+“This is our God.
+This is who He is.”